Medicaid eligibility and enrollment in Alaska

 Did Alaska expand Medicaid?

 Yes, Medicaid eligibility in Alaska was expanded under the Affordable Care Act (ACA), but not until September 2015.
-In most of the states that have expanded coverage, expansion took effect in January 2014, but the hold-out states have been slowly adopting Medicaid expansion over the years.
+In most of the states that have expanded coverage, expansion took effect in January 2014, but Alaska’s expansion didn’t take effect until the following year.

-By April 2023, enrollment in Alaska’s expanded Medicaid had grown to 73,489.
-The U.S. Census Bureau reported that the uninsured rate in Alaska dropped from 18.5% in 2013 to 12.6% in 2018, and Medicaid expansion certainly played a role in that.
-Medicaid expansion enrollment grew sharply in the initial months and years after it took effect, and has grown again during the COVID pandemic.
+By late 2024, enrollment in Alaska’s expanded Medicaid stood at more than 72,000 people.2 The U.S. Census Bureau reported that the uninsured rate in Alaska dropped from 18.5% in 2013 to 12.6% in 2018, and Medicaid expansion certainly played a role in that.

 Explore our other comprehensive guides to coverage in Alaska